secretGeek/today-i-learned-staging/linux/lets_encrypt.md

 --before doing this you must ensure nginx is correctly configured for your domain.
 For example:

-* there is a file  /etc/nginx/sites-available/example.com
+- there is a file  /etc/nginx/sites-available/example.com
-* it has a line like this: `server_name example.com www.example.com;`
+- it has a line like this: `server_name example.com www.example.com;`
-* and you've used `sudo nginx -t` to check your config, and have reloaded nginx config if necessary.
+- and you've used `sudo nginx -t` to check your config, and have reloaded nginx config if necessary (`sudo nginx -s reload`).

 NOW we're ready to create and install certificates...